iiDk-the-actual/WalkSim/README.md

 # Installation

-- Download the release from [here](https://github.com/iiDk-the-actual/NameTags/releases/latest)
+- Download the release from [here](https://github.com/iiDk-the-actual/WalkSim/releases/latest)
-- Drag the file `NameTags.dll` to your plugins folder
+- Drag the file `WalkSim.dll` to your plugins folder
 - Start Gorilla Tag if needed

 > [!NOTE]